yusuf-quddus/X-Bank/README.md

 ## Binary Search Tree

 Read data from database file into a BST using the name of account as the key.
-Used for sorting structures
+Used for sorting structures.

 ## Hash Table
 Used for searching and locating data